Silenttttttt/Kahoot-answers/README.md

 it took about 3 hours to make, that's why it's pretty buggy, altough it works like a charm

+Answers are 1-4 (mostly) From LEFT to RIGHT then TOP to BOTTOM

+also gives all acceptable answers for writting questions

 REALTIME KAHOOT